Hamidu68/dnn-acceleration/model_info/README.md

 #### 1. Import the model(network) that you want to generate in ML-acceleration/src/extract_configs.py file

-&nbsp;&nbsp;&nbsp;&nbsp;For example, if we want to generate resnet50 file,
+&nbsp;&nbsp;&nbsp;&nbsp;For example, if we want to generate resnet50.csv file to extract layer information,
 ```
 from keras.applications.resnet50 import ResNet50
 ```